 If you want to learn La Grange, but you don’t know where to start, start here.

 If you had to pick a song to represent Texas Blues, you probably couldn’t pick just one.
 But the song La Grange should be on that list.
-From the first few notes, to the last lick, this song oozes that thick Texas boogie rhythm.
+This song oozes that thick Texas boogie rhythm from the first few notes to the last lick.

 Capturing the feel of this song isn’t a walk in the park.
 That’s what this course is about - understanding the song, knowing how to capture that feel, and learning enough of its tricks to sound authentic.
-If you think you might want to learn the song La Grange some day, this is probably the best place to start.
+If you want to learn the song La Grange someday, this is probably the best place to start.

 Lesson 1 (which is free) introduces you to the song, the sound, the structure, the progressions, and some guidelines about what kinds of things to play during the rhythm and soloing.
 Thereís also some guidelines about what not to play.